Skip to main content

 Furthermore, this hormone is a key player in metabolic regulation.
 It improves the body’s sensitivity to insulin, facilitating the efficient uptake of glucose from the bloodstream into cells for energy.
 A decline in testosterone is associated with a rise in insulin resistance, a condition where the body’s cells respond sluggishly to insulin’s message.

 This state encourages the storage of visceral adipose tissue, the metabolically active fat that surrounds your internal organs.
-This type of fat is a primary source of inflammatory cytokines, molecules that create a low-grade, chronic inflammatory state throughout the body, which is a known contributor to progression.
+This type of fat is a primary source of inflammatory cytokines, molecules that create a low-grade, chronic inflammatory state throughout the body, which is a known contributor to cardiovascular disease progression.

 Understanding Stable Cardiovascular Disease